grandseiken/foundryvtt-vehicles-and-mechanisms/README.md

 Enter the exact name of the token you wish to use to control the vehicle into the **Name of controller token** box.
 Take care, as any token (even on another scene) with this name will become a controller token for the vehicle.

 By default, rotation of the controller token will rotate the vehicle about its centre.
 You can enter the name of a token to use as the pivot point into the **Name of pivot token** box.
 The closest token with this name to the vehicle will instead be used as the pivot point.
-You can also enter the name of the controller token into this box.
+You can enter the same name as you used for the controller token to use one token for both purposes.

 ![Demonstration of pivot token](demo/pivot.gif)